tongson/omniajit/README.md

 Fork of [Omnia](https://github.com/tongson/omnia), LuaJIT instead of PUC-Rio Lua.

-Compile LuaJIT and Fennel source code into standalone executables.
+Compile Lua 5.1, LuaJIT, and MoonScript source code into standalone executables.
 This makes it easy to use them for general purpose scripting.

 Requires: GNU Make, a compiler and binutils (or equivalent).
 Installing development tools e.g. the package build-essential should have everything you need.
 Does not require autotools.<br/>
 Note: Linux and OS X only. xBSD soon.